+Digit Interpretation

-Digit Interpretation 1 All intermediate overflows checked against base type (STRICT) $$ 2 Minimize intermediate overflows (MINIMIZED) 3 Eliminate intermediate overflows (ELIMINATED)
+1 All intermediate overflows checked against base type (STRICT)

-If only one digit appears, then it applies to all cases; if two digits are given, then the first applies outside assertions, pre/postconditions, and type invariants, and the second applies within assertions, pre/postconditions, and type invariants.
+2 Minimize intermediate overflows (MINIMIZED) 3 Eliminate intermediate overflows (ELIMINATED) If only one digit appears, then it applies to all cases; if two digits are given, then the first applies outside assertions, pre/postconditions, and type invariants, and the second applies within assertions, pre/postconditions, and type invariants.

-If no digits follow the -gnato, then it is equivalent to -gnato11, causing all

 If no digits follow the -gnato, then it is equivalent to -gnato11, causing all intermediate overflows to be handled in strict mode.

-This switch also causes arithmetic overflow checking to be performed (as though pragma Unsuppress (Overflow\Check) had been specified).
+This switch also causes arithmetic overflow checking to be performed (as though pragma Unsuppress (Overflow_Check) had been specified).
 The default if no option -gnato is given is that overflow handling is in STRICT mode (computations done using the base type), and that overflow checking is enabled.
 Note that division by zero is a separate check that is not controlled by this switch (divide-by-zero checking is on by default).

-See also [Specifying the Desired Mode], page 229.

--gnatp

-Suppress all checks.
-See [Run-Time Checks], page 139 for details.
-This switch has no effect if cancelled by a subsequent -gnat-p switch.
+See also [Specifying the Desired Mode], page 231. -gnatp Suppress all checks.
+See [Run-Time Checks], page 141 for details.
+This switch has no effect if cancelled by a subsequent -gnat-p switch. -gnat-p Cancel effect of previous -gnatp switch. -gnatP Enable polling.

--gnat-p

-Cancel effect of previous -gnatp switch.

--gnatP

-Enable polling.
 This is required on some systems (notably Windows NT) to obtain asynchronous abort and asynchronous transfer of control capability.
-See Pragma\Polling in the GNAT\Reference\Manual for full details.

-Don't quit.
-Try semantics, even if parse errors.
+See Pragma_Polling in the GNAT_Reference_Manual for full details. -gnatq Don't quit.
+Try semantics, even if parse errors. -gnatQ Don't quit.

-Don't quit.
 Generate ALI and tree files even if illegalities.
-Note that code generation is still suppressed in the presence of any errors, so even with -gnatQ no object file is generated.

--gnatr

-Treat pragma Restrictions as Restriction\Warnings.

--gnatR[0/1/2/3][e][m][s]

-Output representation information for declared types, objects and subprograms.
-Note that this switch is not allowed if a previous -gnatD switch has been given, since these two switches are not compatible.

-Syntax check only.
+Note that code generation is still suppressed in the presence of any errors, so even with -gnatQ no object file is generated. -gnatr Treat pragma Restrictions as Restriction_Warnings. -gnatR[0 1 2 3 4][e][j][m][s] Output representation information for declared types, objects and subprograms.
+Note that this switch is not allowed if a previous -gnatD switch has been given, since these two switches are not compatible. -gnats Syntax check only.

-Print package Standard.

--gnatt

-Generate tree output file.

--gnatTnnn

-All compiler tables start at nnn times usual starting size.

-List units for this compilation.

-Tag all error messages with the unique string 'error:'

--gnatv

-Verbose mode.
-Full error output with source lines to stdout.

--gnatV

-Control level of validity checking ([Validity Checking], page 129).

--gnatwxxx

-Warning mode where xxx is a string of option letters that denotes the exact warnings that are enabled or disabled ([Warning Message Control], page 108).

-Wide character encoding method (e=n/h/u/s/e/8).

--gnatx

-Suppress generation of cross-reference information.

--gnatX

-Enable GNAT implementation extensions and latest Ada version.

--gnaty

-Enable built-in style checks ([Style Checking], page 132).

--gnatzm

-Distribution stub generation and compilation (m=r/c for receiver/caller stubs).

-Direct GNAT to search the dir directory for source files needed by the current compilation (see [Search Paths and the Run-Time Library (RTL)], page 90).

-Except for the source file named in the command line, do not look for source files in the directory containing the source file named in the command line (see [Search Paths and the Run-Time Library (RTL)], page 90).
+-gnatS Print package Standard. -gnatt Generate tree output file. -gnatT nnn All compiler tables start at nnn times usual starting size. -gnatu List units for this compilation. -gnatU Tag all error messages with the unique string 'error:' -gnatv Verbose mode.
+Full error output with source lines to stdout. -gnatV Control level of validity checking ([Validity Checking], page 131). -gnatwxxx Warning mode where xxx is a string of option letters that denotes the exact warnings that are enabled or disabled ([Warning Message Control], page 110). -gnatWe Wide character encoding method ( $e=n/h/u/s/e/8$ ). -gnatx Suppress generation of cross-reference information. -gnatX Enable GNAT implementation extensions and latest Ada version. -gnaty Enable built-in style checks ([Style Checking], page 134). -gnatzm Distribution stub generation and compilation ( $m=r/c$ for receiver/caller stubs). -Idir Direct GNAT to search the dir directory for source files needed by the current compilation (see [Search Paths and the Run-Time Library (RTL)], page 90). -I- Except for the source file named in the command line, do not look for source files in the directory containing the source file named in the command line (see [Search Paths and the Run-Time Library (RTL)], page 90). -o file This switch is used in gcc to redirect the generated object file and its associated ALI file.

--o file

-This switch is used in gcc to redirect the generated object file and its associated ALI file.
 Beware of this switch with GNAT, because it may cause the object file and ALI file to have different names which in turn may confuse the binder and the linker.